 Ride With Pride Board of Directors

-Laura has been a riding instructor and trainer for 35 years.
+Laura has been a riding instructor and trainer for 40 years.
 She teaches Balanced Seat riding, Dressage, Hunter/Jumper, Eventing, Trail Riding skills and Orienteering both at her place, Wildwood Farm, as well as at clients’ homes in Augusta County.
-She has also been on the Virginia Horse Council for more than 10 years and the Therapeutic Riding Association of Virginia for 4 Years.
+She has served on the Virginia Horse Council for more than 10 years and the Therapeutic Riding Association of Virginia for 4 Years.
 Currently, Laura is a 4H leader for the Augusta County Equine Club and a mentor to the Buffalo Gap FFA Horse Judging Team.
-Laura has been involved with Ride With Pride in one capacity or another for 23 years, including instructing, Volunteer Coordinator, special events coordinator, and board member.
+Laura has been involved with Ride With Pride in one capacity or another for 30 years, including instructing, Volunteer Coordinator, special events coordinator, and board member.